shadi-fsai/a1facts/README.md

-# a1facts: An Agentic AI Knowledge Graph System
+# a1facts: The precision layer for AI

-a1facts is a powerful Python framework for building and interacting with knowledge graphs.
-It allows you to define a clear structure (ontology) for your knowledge, intelligently ingest information from various sources, and use natural language to get precise, reliable answers.
+a1facts is a powerful Python framework that acts as a verifiable knowledge layer for factual, precise AI.
+It allows you to define a clear structure (ontology) for your domain, ingest verifiyable information from various sources, and use natural language to get precise, reliable answers.
 By grounding your AI agents in a structured knowledge graph, a1facts helps eliminate hallucinations and ensures that your agent's responses are based on verified facts.

 This project supports a Neo4j backend to manage and query the graph data, providing a robust and scalable solution for your knowledge management needs.